Ilikepinapples/coppernetworks/README.md

 Inspired by What Could Minecraft Copper Do? (https://www.youtube.com/watch?v=Tpm3yx1FFqo&ab_channel=SimplySarc) by SimplySarc.

 Thank you to those within the Fabric Modding Discord who dealt with my often rambling and poorly phrased questions.

+Also thank you to ItsMinceraft for taking my rambling and unorganised notes of mod ideas and turning them into a Miro board that is actually readable.